 Page Not Found

-Otherwise known as a HTTP 404 code, Page Not Found errors appear when a visitor tried to access a page on your site that does not exist (has been deleted) or moved.
+Otherwise known as a HTTP 404 code, Page Not Found errors appear when a visitor tries to access a page on your site that does not exist (has been deleted) or moved.
 If moved, a 301 redirect would be the appropriate solution.
-Sometimes, you may need to use the .htaccess file to redirect to more appropriate page.
+Sometimes, you may need to use the .htaccess file to redirect to a more appropriate page.

 Duplicate content refers to content that appears at more than one URL.
 As a result, search engines are forced to prioritize the relevance and originality of each piece of content.
-This problem had been common with some SEO plugins developed for Content Management Syatems like Joomla, WordPress, Drupal.
+This problem has been common with some SEO plugins developed for Content Management Systems like Joomla, WordPress, Drupal.
 You can find a way to tweak your settings to avoid this problem.
 Often this means only one piece of content will be ranked in SERPs, which may lead to poor placement for your URL.
 Canonicalization or 301 redirect can be used to address duplicate content.

 Duplicate Meta Description